w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Courses based on this module should:

 * explain how people with disabilities use different screen sizes, screen configurations, break points, and style sheets to identify, distinguish, and process contents
-* explain accessibility requirements that relate to color, layout, spacing, and position
+* explain accessibility requirements for user interface components that relate to color, layout, spacing, and position

 ## Learning Outcomes for Module